-

 - Recommended AWG ratings are available here:

-- Keep wires short and twist them for good EMI/EMC.
+- - Keep wires short and twist them for good EMI/EMC.

-- Be careful running very long wires to any system.
+- - Be careful running very long wires to any system.
 These act as big inductors which can create large transient voltage swings (even negative swings) on the supply lines, potentially damaging sensitive circuitry.

-- Do not daisy-chain systems as this will cause power supply noise to couple between them.
+- - Do not daisy-chain systems as this will cause power supply noise to couple between them.

-- Ensure that the power supply ripple is less than 100mW.
+- - Ensure that the power supply ripple is less than 100mW.

 - Measure the voltage while transmitting at the highest possible power.

-- Make sure that the BEC has a maximum current output higher than the radio’s maximum current draw.
+- - A Battery Elimination Circuit (BEC) can ensure a stable supply.
+It is essentially a Buck Converter.
+Make sure that the BEC has a maximum current output higher than the radio’s maximum current draw.
+Keep the BEC close to the radio.

 Thermal Management